fengyunzaidushi/awesome-github-repos/data.md

 *   [GaiZhenbiao/ChuanhuChatGPT](https://github.com/GaiZhenbiao/ChuanhuChatGPT) - GUI for ChatGPT API and many LLMs.
 Supports agents, file-based QA, GPT finetuning and query with web search.
 All with a neat UI.

-*   [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui) - LLM UI with advanced features, easy setup, and multiple backend support.
+*   [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui) - The definitive Web UI for local AI, with powerful features and easy setup.

 *   [MikeGu721/EasyLLM](https://github.com/MikeGu721/EasyLLM) - make LLM easier to use